 Each year the Book Club of Washington recognizes outstanding achievement at the Elliott Press through the Robert D. Monroe Award.
 Recipients are guests of honor at the Club's annual meeting and receive a generous cash gift, as well as having their work added to the Club's archives in the University of Washington Library.

-In celebration of the Anniversary, a special exhibit, Pressing On: 30 Years at the Elliott Press, was held at PLU's Mortvedt Library from November 29, 2012 to February 27, 2013.
+In celebration of the 30th Anniversary of the Press, a special exhibit, Pressing On: 30 Years at the Elliott Press, was held at PLU's Mortvedt Library from November 29, 2012 to February 27, 2013.
 The exhibit featured broadsides, artist's books, and printing ephemera, all created by students and instructors at the Press.

 If you are interested in the a history of the early years of the Elliott Press, as well as other small regional presses, you may wish to read A Decade of Fine Printing in the Pacific Northwest (1992).